|

 the company (see Chapter 8 for copies of

-the sheet music for compositions he wrote
+the sheet music for compositions he wrote as an

-as an individual).
+individual).

-The names of other publishers of ragtime-related
+of other publishers of ragtime-related music in

-music in Canada include The Northern Music
+Canada include The Northern Music Company,

-but unfortunately, not much information is easily
+unfortunately, not much information is easily

 available about these publishers.

-3.2) Canadian record producers during the
+record producers during the ragtime era

-Canada was at the forefront of
+was at the forefront of early record producing

-early record producing during the ragtime era.
+during the ragtime era.
+Emile Berliner, who had

-in the United States in 1893, established a new
+established the gramophone in the United States in

-Canadian company (E Berliner) in Montreal in 1899
+Berliner) in Montreal in 1899 to produce

-for gramophones he filed in Canada in 1897.
+gramophones he filed in Canada in 1897.
 Later,

 Herbert Berliner, eldest son of Emile Berliner,